 A Quick Way To Clean Your Keurig with Vinegar Solution

-- Pour white vinegar into the keurig reservoir to the max line.
+- Pour white vinegar into the Keurig reservoir to the max fill line.

-- Run the brew cycle (with no coffee pod) on the Kuerig machine until the vinegar in the mug below appears to be clean water
+- Run the brew cycle (with no coffee pod or k cups) on the Kuerig machine until the vinegar in the coffee mug appears to be clean water

 - Run a few cycles of just water through the brewer to remove the vinegar.